-Utah officials concerned about pot shop 3 miles from border
+Utah officials wary of pot shop 3 miles from state border

 SALT LAKE CITY (AP) — Utah officials are wary after the first marijuana shop opened in the tiny town of Dinosaur, Colorado, just a few miles from the state line.

-The Deseret News reports Utah Highway Patrol Lt.
-Todd Royce reminds residents of Utah, where recreational marijuana remains illegal, will still be charged and prosecuted if they bring the substance into Utah or consume it in the state.
+Utah Highway Patrol Lt.
+Todd Royce reminded residents of Utah, where recreational marijuana remains illegal, that they will still be charged and prosecuted if they bring the substance into Utah or consume it in the state, the Deseret News reported .

-Retail and medical marijuana is sold in at least two other Colorado towns near the Utah state line — Cortez and De Beque — but neither is as close to the state’s border as Dinosaur.
+Retail and medical marijuana is sold in at least two other Colorado towns near the Utah state line — Cortez and De Beque — but neither is as close to the state’s border as Dinosaur, about 3 miles (4.83 kilometers).

+Dinosaur residents in 2016 voted 102-50 to authorize the establishment and operation of retail marijuana stores as well as medical marijuana centers.
+The ballot question also authorizes cultivation, product manufacturing and testing facilities.

 Most Read Nation & World Stories